-- Individuals can also sign up for the Greenwood County CodeRED emergency notification service at public.coderedweb.com/CNE/en-US/ BF07324B143B. - While the university encourages all victims to report crime to the Greenwood Police Department, anyone may report a crime anonymously by calling 911 or 864-942-8405 or by submitting a crime tip online at Greenwood Police Department's website: greenwoodpd.org/Contact-Us/Crime-Tips.
+- Individuals can also sign up for the Greenwood County CodeRED emergency notification service at the following website: public.coderedweb.com/ CNE/en-US/BF07324B143B. - While the university encourages all victims to report crime to the Greenwood Police Department, anyone may report a crime anonymously by calling 911 or 864-942-8405 or by submitting a crime tip online at Greenwood Police Department's website: greenwoodpd.org/Contact-Us/Crime-Tips.
 Anonymous reports of Clery Act crimes made through these channels will be included in the university's annual Security and Fire Safety report.

-The Greenwood Fire Department provides firefighting services 24 hours a day.
+Fire Protection and Emergency Medical Services - The Greenwood Fire Department provides firefighting services 24 hours a day.
 To report a fire, call 911.
-The Greenwood Fire Department Fire Marshall's Office conduct inspections and enforces state fire-safety regulations.
+The Greenwood Fire Department's Fire Marshall's Office conducts inspections and enforces state fire-safety regulations.
 Greenwood County EMS provide advanced life support for emergencies occurring on campus.